High blood pressure medicinesHypertension - medicines

 Taking more than one medicine may change how your body absorbs or uses a drug.
 Vitamins or supplements, different foods, or alcohol may also change how a drug acts in your body.

-Always ask your health care provider whether you need to avoid any foods, drinks, vitamins or supplements, or any other medicines while you are taking blood pressure medicine.
+Always ask your provider whether you need to avoid any foods, drinks, vitamins or supplements, or any other medicines while you are taking blood pressure medicine.